 Coming to LCC

-Effective March 28, masks and social distancing will become optional at LCC with the exception of the parts of the College that continue to fall under OHA and Oregon OSHA requirements for healthcare settings.
-Anyone coming to an LCC facility should complete a daily health assessment (see below).
+Masks and social distancing requirements depend on the current COVID risk level, with the exception of the parts of the College that continue to fall under OHA and Oregon OSHA requirements for healthcare settings.
+In addition to checking the mask and social distancing requirements above, anyone coming to an LCC facility should complete a daily health assessment (see below).
 All visitors must comply with signage and directives from Public Safety regarding safety precautions, including any masking, social distancing, or other requirements.
 Employees must adhere to proper safety procedures.

 Masks & Face Coverings